Titusville, Florida: History

-Indigenous peoples had inhabited this area for thousands of years, as shown by discovery in 1982 of the Windover Archeological Site, dating to the early Archaic Period (6000 to 5000 BC).
+Indigenous peoples had inhabited the area for thousands of years, as shown by discovery in 1982 of the Windover Archeological Site, dating to the middle Archaic Period (6000 to 5000 BC).
 It has been designated as a National Historic Landmark because of the significance of its remains.

-At the time of European encounter, this area was inhabited by the Ais Indians, who gathered palmetto, cocoplum and seagrape berries.
-They also fished the Indian River, called the Rio de Ais by Spanish explorers.
+At the time of European encounter, the area was inhabited by the Ais Indians, who gathered palmetto, cocoplum, and seagrape berries.
+They fished the Indian River, called the Rio de Ais by Spanish explorers.
 By 1760, however, the tribe had disappeared due largely to infectious disease, slave raids, and the disruptive effects of rum.

 The United States acquired Florida from Spain in 1821, and the Seminole Wars delayed settlement of portions of the new territory.

-This community was originally called Sand Point, and a post office was established in 1859, although it closed a few months later.
+A community was originally called Sand Point, and a post office was established in 1859, although it closed a few months later.
 Henry T. Titus arrived in 1867, intending to build a town on land owned by his wife, Mary Hopkins Titus, daughter of a prominent planter from Darien, Georgia.
 He laid out roads and in 1870 erected the Titus House, a large, one-story hotel next to a saloon.
 He also donated land for four churches and a courthouse, the latter an effort to get the town designated as county seat.

 Local history says that Titus challenged Capt.
 Clark Rice to a game of dominoes to decide the name of the town.
-Titus won the game, and Sand Point was renamed as Titusville in 1873.
+Titus won the game and Sand Point was renamed as Titusville in 1873.
 The city was incorporated in 1887, the year construction began on St. Gabriel's Episcopal Church, as listed in the 1972 National Register of Historic Places.
 At one point, Titusville was nicknamed "The City of Churches".